-For the last six years Wise Birding Holidays has been supporting a number of small conservation projects as a result of donations made after each tour.
-We have donated £2,500 to these smaller charities, a number of which can be seen below.
+For the last ten years Wise Birding Holidays has been supporting a number of small conservation projects as a result of donations made after each tour.
+We have donated £3,000 to these smaller charities, a number of which can be seen below.

-However, more recently we have started to pool the donations from most of our tours into one central fund.
+More recently we have started to pool the donations from most of our tours into one central fund.
 Once a target amount has been reached this money will then be used to support a single project in the hope of achieving more for species conservation.
-At present (June 2019) this amount stands at just over £6,000.
+At present (May 2023) this amount stands at just over £9,500pp.

 BTO Satellite Tracking of Common Cuckoos